Choosing and Using Glass Toys

 One of the most frequently asked questions at the Tool Shed concerns sex toys made of glass.
-This question usually comes up as people walk past the case where our glass toys are displayed and say something like, “Oooh...glass.
+This question usually comes up as people walk past the case where our glass toys are displayed and say something like, "Oooh... glass.
 Those are so pretty.
-But aren’t they... dangerous ? x93 A common alternative ending is, “But aren’t they... cold ? x93
+But aren't they...
+DANGEROUS?"
+A common alternative ending is, "But aren't they...
+COLD?"

 In fact, glass does not have to be either dangerous or cold.
 Before people pick up a glass toy and feel how heavy and substantial it is, I imagine that many of them think the toys are fragile and easily breakable, and thus dangerous.
 Most glass sex toys are actually made of borosilicate glass, which is also commonly referred to as Pyrex and is used to make laboratory ware and kitchenware.
 Borosilicate glass is very durable and can withstand greater temperature extremes than other types of glass without cracking or breaking.